Midterms in mind, Biden to speak at Labor Day events in Wisconsin, Pennsylvania

 WASHINGTON, Sept 5 (Reuters) - President Joe Biden will champion unions on Monday in Labor Day visits to Wisconsin and Pennsylvania as he tries to ensure Democrats beat the odds and maintain control of the U.S. Congress in Nov.
 8 midterm elections.

-The stops will provide Biden with a chance to hone his message on organized labor and urge workers to stay loyal to the Democratic Party, in two states that have races critical to the midterms.
+The stops will provide Biden with a chance to hone his message on organized labor and urge workers to stay loyal to the Democratic Party, in the two states which have critical midterm races.

 In Wisconsin, Democrats are trying to re-elect Democratic Governor Tony Evers and help the state's Democratic lieutenant governor, Mandela Barnes, oust Republican Senator Ron Johnson.

-In Pennsylvania, Democrats are optimistic that the party's candidate for Senate, John Fetterman, will defeat the Republican, Dr. Mehmet Oz.
+In Pennsylvania, Democrats are optimistic that the party's candidate for Senate, John Fetterman, will defeat the Republican, television personality Dr. Mehmet Oz.

 Unions have been increasing in popularity in recent years.
 A Gallup poll released last week found that 71% of Americans now approve of labor unions, the highest Gallup has recorded on this measure since 1965.